ranemirusG/toolbox-notes/Windows/users.md

 ## Well-known SIDs
+Identify generic users or generic groups.
-are constant across all systems.
-They're created when the operating system or domain is installed.
-They're called well-known SIDs because they identify generic users or generic groups.
+They're created when the operating system or domain is installed and are constant across all systems.